How to Do a Down 'do

 A down or half-down look has a romantic feel, says celebrity stylist Remona Soleimani of Washington D.C.-based Bridal Hair by Remona.
 But it also imparts an easy, natural vibe.
 “On any given day most women tend to wear their hair down,” says Soleimani, so it makes sense that on their wedding day they would like to look like a perfect version of their normal self.

-Indeed, according to Kate Middleton’s hairdresser, the princess-to-be chose a down style for the 2011 royal wedding because it felt better suited to her down-to-earth, relaxed personality than a stuffy up-do.
+Look no further than the famous down-do worn by Kate Middleton in 2011.
+According to the duchess’s hairdresser.
+Middleton chose a down style because it felt better suited to her down-to-earth, relaxed personality than a stuffy up-do.

 If you plan on having an outdoor wedding during the summer, keep in mind that humidity can quickly turn your sleek style flat or frizzy, and breezes can wreak havoc during pictures.